v2south/BinBayes/README.md

 | Model 4 with Logit Link | 2996.642 | <strong>2799.036</strong> |

-Accodring to the BIC and WAIC values in the table above, we can see that model 4 has the lowest WAIC among these three models.
+According to the BIC and WAIC values in the table above, we can see that model 4 has the lowest WAIC among these three models.
 We can then summarize the posterior distribution of L4 with <strong>*summary()*</strong> function as:

 ```
 > summary(L4_result$post_summary)